josdem/hugo/content/techtalk/program_structure.md

 }
 ```

-*NOTE: It is your turn! create a class with a method that receives an integer if its 1 prints your firstname, if receives 2 prints your lastname.*
+*TIP: It is your turn! create a class with a method that receives an integer if its 1 prints your firstname, if receives 2 prints your lastname.*

 ### Groovy Truth
 All objects can be 'coerced' to a boolean value: everything that’s null, void, equal to zero, or empty evaluates to false, and if not, evaluates to true.